ministryofjustice/Claim-for-Crown-Court-Defence/README.md

 For both VAT registered and unregistered LGFS providers, a VAT amount field is provided for manual input of VAT

+## Build and Deploy

+### CircleCI

+CircleCI is configured such that:

+1. merges to `master` will automatically build a docker container image for the app, tag it as `app-latest` and push to our AWS elastic container registry (ECR).
+The image will be smoke tested before then requiring approval for deployment.

+2. branches have 2 separate workflows.
+The first runs the test suite against the branch without any user interaction.
+The second workflow requires approval to build a container and then enables deployment to individual non-production environments (approval required).

+The build and deploy scripts can be found in the root `.circleci` directory.

 ### Kubernetes

-Config for kubernetes object can be found under `kubernetes_deploy/`.
-In addition scripts in `kubernetes_deploy/scripts` are available for the most common tasks, namely build, deploy, job, cronjob.
+CCCD's stack orchestration tool is kubernetes.
+Config for kubernetes can be found under the `kubernetes_deploy/` directory.
+Note, however, that the infrastructure is defined in the [Cloud platform environments repository](https://github.com/ministryofjustice/cloud-platform-environments)

-Thes can be used as any script once you have correct access to AWS:
+Build and deploy from your local machine can be achieved using scripts in `kubernetes_deploy/scripts` *and can be used once you have access to AWS*.
+These facilitate the most common tasks, namely build, deploy, apply a job, apply a cronjob.

 ```
 # build and deploy master to dev